VeritoLeon/neighborhood-map/README.md

 ```
 npm install
 ```
+The heart of the application is [app.js](js/app.js), so it's probable you'll want to modify it.
+Check the documentation on [more info on app.js](js/AppJsInfo.md) if you need it explained further.

 I do not recommend modifying the contents of [dist](dist), because these will be modified each time you run grunt.